LTimur/rsschool-cv/cv.md

 Worked in a international freelancers team.
 We provided dashboards in Power BI and Google Data Studio for top-managers.

 Major focus on Firebase analysis
-- Prepared a template for the Firebase dashboard in Google Data Studio (collecting KPIs needed, extracting data from Google BigQuery Firebase dataset and further visualisation)
+- Prepared a template for the Firebase dashboard in Google Data Studio (collecting KPI needed, extracting data from Google BigQuery Firebase dataset and further visualization)
 - Participated in projects concerning dashboards for digital advertising analysis

 Since January 2021 worked in pair with a teammate as a project manager (tasks delegation, deadlines control, cross-checking, mentoring)